jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 # Prepare the cluster master and node instances

 With the instances up and running we need to install the software we will use to create our Kubernetes cluster.

-Access the master and install `docker`, install one of the validated Docker releases for the Kubernetes to be installed.
+Access the master and install `docker`, remember to install a Docker release validated for Kubernetes.
 In my case I will use Kubernetes 1.16 and Docker 18.09.

 ```
 azureuser@kube-master-lab:~$ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -